geozwaan/Erosion/README.md

 # Documentation

-The numerical simulations presented in this paper were run with the geodynamics code ASPECT [https://aspect.geodynamics.org/](https://aspect.geodynamics.org/), coupled with FastScape for surface processes modelling [https://fastscape.org/](https://fastscape.org/).
-Paraview [https://www.paraview.org/](https://www.paraview.org/) was used for visualization and analysis of our models.
+The numerical simulations presented in this paper were run with the geodynamics code ASPECT ([https://aspect.geodynamics.org/](https://aspect.geodynamics.org/)), coupled with FastScape ([https://fastscape.org/](https://fastscape.org/))for surface processes modelling.
+Paraview ([https://www.paraview.org/](https://www.paraview.org/)) was used for visualization and analysis of our models.

 ## ASPECT version

-The ASPECT input files provided in this repository correspond to commit f747113 of the ASPECT branch [https://github.com/EstherHeck/aspect/tree/fastscape_update_again_erosional_base_level-undo2780-before-rebase-on13mai22-Kais-and-ZhiChens-Version/](https://github.com/EstherHeck/aspect/tree/fastscape_update_again_erosional_base_level-undo2780-before-rebase-on13mai22-Kais-and-ZhiChens-Version/) and can be found in the folder /ASPECT_source.
+The ASPECT input files provided in this repository correspond to commit f747113 of the ASPECT branch ([https://github.com/EstherHeck/aspect/tree/fastscape_update_again_erosional_base_level-undo2780-before-rebase-on13mai22-Kais-and-ZhiChens-Version/](https://github.com/EstherHeck/aspect/tree/fastscape_update_again_erosional_base_level-undo2780-before-rebase-on13mai22-Kais-and-ZhiChens-Version/)) and can be found in the folder /ASPECT_source.

 ## Additional ASPECT plugins